 - 4 slices bacon

-- 1/2 cup fresh lime juice
+- 1/2 cup fresh lime juice about 4 limes

-- 1/3 cup vegetable or olive oil
+- 1/3 cup olive oil

 - 2 cloves garlic peeled

-- small jalapeno stemmed, seeded, sliced
+- 1 small jalapeno stemmed, seeded, sliced

 - 1 tablespoon honey

-- 2 large ripe avocados
+- 2 large ripe avocados peeled and sliced

-- 2 ripe mangoes
+- 2 ripe mangoes peeled and sliced

-- Scrape the oil, garlic and jalapeno into the blender or food processor.
-Add the honey and ½ teaspoon salt.
+- Scrape the oil, garlic and jalapeno into the blender or food chopper or food processor.
+Add the honey, lime juice and ½ teaspoon salt.
 Process until smooth.
 Taste and season with more salt if you think necessary.
 (It should be highly seasoned.)

-Divide the lettuce between 4 dinner plates.
+- Divide the lettuce between 4 dinner plates.
 Pit and the avocados, scoop flesh from the skin and cut it into slices.
 Cut the flesh of the mango from the pit.
 Peel, and slice to match the avocado pieces.